Omid2831/MyLogin/README.md

 - [License](#license)

 ## Overview
-🎉 MyLogin is a sophisticated yet user-friendly login system designed to provide secure authentication for users.
-With a focus on both functionality and elegance, MyLogin ensures a seamless experience for managing user accounts.
+🎉 MyLogin is an uncomplicated yet user-friendly login system designed to provide secure authentication for users.
+With a focus on functionality and elegance, MyLogin ensures a seamless experience for managing user accounts.

 ## Features
 ✨ **User Registration and Login**: Simple and intuitive user registration and login functionality.